Tennis-Gauff, Garcia into WTA Finals after Sabalenka defeat in Guadalajara | Sports-Games

 The American teenager double faulted five times and converted just four of 13 break opportunities but was the better player on the biggest points, rolling through the first set tiebreak and carrying that momentum into the second set.
 "I'm just super excited," said Gauff, 18, who will be the youngest player to compete at the WTA Finals since 2005.

 "I wasn't really thinking about it before the match, but I'm excited to join Jess (Pegula)," she said.
 The pair have also both qualified for the WTA Finals doubles tournament.
-Wimbledon champion Elena Rybakina's hopes of making the Finals ended after Pegula saved three match points to emerge with a 2-6 6-3 7-6(8) victory despite 14 aces from the Kazakhstani.
+Wimbledon champion Elena Rybakina's hopes of making the Finals ended after Pegula saved three match points to emerge with a 2-6 6-3 7-6(8) victory.

+Rybakina, who fired down 14 aces against the American, would have qualified for the Finals if the WTA had issued ranking points at this year's grasscourt major.
+The ATP and WTA stripped Wimbledon of ranking points after its organisers decided to ban Russian and Belarusian players in the wake of the invasion of Ukraine, which Moscow calls a "special military operation".

+Twice major winner Victoria Azarenka also progressed to the third round after her top-seeded opponent Paula Badosa retired.
+The 24-year-old Badosa, who appeared to be struggling to breathe, decided that she could no longer continue after losing the first set 6-2.
+The Spaniard's retirement means she can no longer qualify for the WTA Finals.

+"You never want anybody to retire, it's really sad that Paula was unable to finish the match," Azarenka said.
+Azarenka will next face Madison Keys, who battled back from a set down to beat Australian Ajla Tomljanovic 3-6 6-4 6-3.

+"Madison is a great player, she's been playing really well this season, she can beat anybody," Azarenka said.
+"We actually played in practice a couple of weeks ago and she killed me."

-Rybakina would have qualified for the Finals if the WTA had issued ranking points at this year's grass court major.
-Danielle Collins and Jelena Ostapenko, who both have an outside shot of making the WTA Finals, won their second round matches on Wednesday, while other hopefuls including Madison Keys, Belinda Bencic and top seed Paula Badosa play later.
+Danielle Collins and Jelena Ostapenko, who both have an outside shot of making the WTA Finals, won their second round matches on Wednesday, while another hopeful Belinda Bencic was beaten 6-4 6-4 by Sloane Stephens.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)